 This ancestor to our modern watermelon goes by several names that hint at its best uses – jam melon, preserve melon, or pie melon.
-At first glance, the citron melon looks like a small, round watermelon, but when cut into you’ll find a pale green to white, dense crunchy flesh dotted with shocking red seeds scattered throughout with a very mild to almost absent flavor.
-Sometimes people taste a young, not-quite-ripe honeydew, others taste cucumber, and still others taste young pumpkin.
+At first glance, the citron melon looks like a small, round watermelon, but when cut into, you’ll find a pale green to white, dense, crunchy flesh dotted with shocking red seeds scattered throughout with a very mild to almost absent flavour.
+Sometimes people taste a young, not-quite-ripe honeydew, others taste cucumber, and still, others taste the young pumpkin.

-The lack of flavor from a fresh-picked fruit might surprise you, especially since it looks so much like the beloved watermelon.
-Its real value is not in the fresh taste, but in what it can do for jams, jellies, marmalades, and pickles.
+The lack of flavour from a fresh-picked fruit might surprise you, especially since it looks so much like the beloved watermelon.
+Its real value is not in the fresh taste but in what it can do for jams, jellies, marmalades, and pickles.

-Because of their exceptionally hard rinds, melons are harvested in late autumn and some kept aside in a cool place until just after Winter, to be made into the last preserves of the year.
+Because of their tough rinds, melons are harvested in late autumn, and some kept aside in a cool place until just after Winter, to be made into the last preserves of the year.

 The French have long since figured out the easiest and most delicious way to work with what they call ‘melons d’Espagne’ - translating as Spanish melons, but meaning ‘jam melons’.
 In the Médoc region of France, just north of Bordeaux, these melons are widely grown solely to make fruit confitures after harvesting in early November.

-In fact, locally crafted sweet preserves made with ‘jam melons’ are highly valued – it is an honor to receive a jar of fruit confiture from outside the family.
+In fact, locally crafted sweet preserves made with ‘jam melons’ are highly valued – it is an honour to receive a jar of fruit confiture from outside the family.

-Jam Melons are warm season annual vines and needs a long warm season to mature.
-Jam Melon needs plenty of room to grow as it sends out long vines
+Jam Melons are warm-season annual vines and need a long warm season to mature.
+Jam Melon needs plenty of room to grow as it sends out long vines.

 Start them early if you can.
-In temperate areas sow October - November, after all danger of frost; subtropical areas sow September - November; in tropical areas sow April - July, during the dry season.
-Sow directly where it is to grow 10 - 20mm deep, or start early in individual seedling pots, in cool areas bottom heat will be required.
+In temperate areas sow October - November, after all, the danger of frost; subtropical areas sow September - November; in tropical areas sow April - July, during the dry season.
+Sow directly where it is to grow 10 - 20mm deep, or start early in individual seedling pots; in cool areas, bottom heat will be required.
 Seed germinates best at a soil temperature of 21 - 35° C. Seed will germinate in 7 - 14 days.
-Soil should be fertile, well-drained, with a pH 6 - 6.5.
+Soil should be fertile, well-drained, with a pH of 6 - 6.5.

 Space rows 1.5 m apart with 1m between plants on raised mounds.
-Avoid over-watering once the fruit is nearly ripe as this will make for a bland flavored melon (also too much rain).
+Avoid over-watering once the fruit is nearly ripe, as this will make for a bland flavoured melon (also too much rain).

 Payment & Security